wrichter/frankenshift/README.md

 ## Configure and start MicroShift

 At this point, we pretty much just have to follow the [MicroShift installation instructions](https://access.redhat.com/documentation/en-us/red_hat_build_of_microshift/4.14/html/installing/microshift-install-rpm#installing-microshift-from-rpm-package_microshift-install-rpm) from step 3 onwards.
+There's a small caveat as we have to add a compatibility fix for Fedora's systemd-resolved.

 ### Download OpenShift Pull Secret & configure cri-o